 These vegetables prefer cool growing temperatures 50-75 F (10-24 C) The seed of most vegetables in this category will germinate at temperature between 40-50 F (4-10 C).
 Early spring sowing is common for most of these vegetables, however many will produce as well if not better when sow in midsummer so they mature in the cool weather of fall.

 The vegetables that fall into this category love warmth and the sun, require growing temperatures, above 60 F (16 C) preferring consistent temperatures of 70-95 F (21-35 C).
 While these vegetables can only be grown in the summer in most areas, successive plantings throughout the growing season will ensure a continuous supply.

-While any seed can be sown directly into the garden, there are many, which for one reason or another, are better started indoors.
+While any seed can be sown directly into the garden, there are many, which for one reason or another, starting vegetable seeds indoors is a better option.
 It could be climate, season length or to .........

-Starting seeds in flats and trays is a little extra work in that they will need to be pricked out into seed cells or individual pots later on.
+Starting seeds in flats and trays is a little extra work than sowing into seeds cells because they will need to be pricked out into seed cells or individual pots later on.
 The main reason for using this method.......

 The methods and care of sowing seeds in seed cells and pots differs only slightly from sowing seeds in flats and trays.
 There are advantages.......

-Growing seedlings using any of the seed starting pellet types are an excellent way for a novice or......
+Growing seedlings using peat pellets or any of the seed starting pellet types are an excellent way for a novice or......